 My last OB visit before delivery was Wednesday, September 9, during which I opted for a cervix check.
 That was probably the worst feeling I had experienced in a while (I’m also not a huge fan of paps, quelle surprise!).
 My husband was miraculously able to attend this final OB visit with me after a bit of pleading (it was his first and only visit that he came along with me for during the entire pregnancy due to COVID protocols) and it was purely to discuss the induction details and answer any questions we had.
 He witnessed my full-body tensing and flinching during the cervix check and was pretty concerned about how I’d handle the induction since I was so rattled about the cervix check (it wasn’t even a proper cervix sweep).
 I began spotting after the cervix check and, after much inquiring with mom friends, I learned that was normal.
 I had a massage scheduled the next day (September 10) and my RMT had actually helped induce labour before when her clients had sought her out to do so, so I did the same.
 She focused on acupressure points in the lower half of the body and wished me luck as we wrapped up our appointment.
 I began experiencing signs of labour on Friday, September 11, right at 39 weeks pregnant.
 I had random contractions that day, but nothing too noteworthy or worth timing.
 Contractions picked up the next day.
 We had decided to go for a walk and grab a late lunch.
 At lunch, we saw a couple with an infant sitting at the table across the patio from us.
 It was kind of like looking ahead at our future.
 We snapped some photos of the two of us with my belly round as ever around 4:00 p.m., not knowing what the next 24 hours would hold.

-Unknowingly less than 24 hours
+Unknowingly less than 24 hours away from delivering our baby |

 It was a rough middle of the night Saturday, September 12 going into Sunday, September 13 with contractions picking up around 11:00 p.m. on Saturday, spurring me to call the triage and ask if we should come in since they were definitely every 4-5 minutes for an hour.
 We were told to wait until they were 2-3 minutes apart since I was a first-time mom and early labour can often be a lengthy process.
 This was sort of surprising, as every prenatal course or literature we had read references the 5-1-1 rule (when contractions are five minutes apart, 1 minute in length for 1 hour, you need to get yourself to the hospital).